 - Never start the car unless your child is secured in a properly fitted car seat, booster seat, or seat belt.

-- Children under 13 years old should always ride in the back seat (AAP, 2023).
+- Kids under 13 years old should always ride in the back seat (AAP, 2023).

 2. Replace Car Seats After an Accident